 As is the case with living creatures, celestial bodies like stars, planets, and even black holes bloom into existence, live, age, and then die.
 Some of these astronomical objects, again like living creatures, seemingly pass before their time has come.
-In a new study published in the journal
+In a new study published in the journal Nature, a team of astronomers reports six such objects.
+These “dead” galaxies stopped cranking out stars long before their peers did.

 As NASA explains, astronomers could get an outsized look at the galaxies thanks to this gravitational lensing phenomenon.
 As its name implies, gravitational lensing can occur when an unthinkably enormous amount of matter—like a cluster of galaxies—creates a powerful gravitational field.
 One that, in turn, distorts and magnifies light coming from objects behind it.
 In effect, the gravitational field becomes an enormous telescope lens.